 The objective of this course is to prepare students for addressing strategic and tactical pricing issues and identifying profit-optimizing changes in pricing practices across a range of professional contexts as product managers, business unit managers, and management consultants.
 This course combines marketing and economics with operations, decision models, and information technology.
-Prerequisites: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
-Fully Employed - MKTG 658 Marketing Management.
+Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).